htcondor/htcondor-python/docs/htcondor.rst

    The log level is controlled by the parameter ``TOOL_DEBUG``, and the file used is controlled by ``TOOL_LOG``.

-.. function:: read_events(file_obj, is_xml = True)

-   Read and parse an HTCondor event log file.
-Returns a Python iterator of ClassAds.

-   :param file_obj: A file-like object corresponding to an HTCondor event log.
-   :param bool is_xml: Specifies whether the event log is XML-formatted.

 .. function:: enable_debug( )

    Enable debugging output from HTCondor; output is sent to ``stderr``.